 - Serious allergic reactions (i.e. shortness of breath)

 Can Ozempic Be Used For PCOS?

-Ozempic has been shown to be helpful for some Cysters, because it can support the insulin production and digestion process.
+Ozempic is helpful for some Cysters because it can support the insulin production and digestion process.
 It slows down the digestion of food, which can keep you feeling full and reduce the urge to snack.

 Additionally, Ozempic works with your body to help maintain healthy blood sugar and insulin levels to avoid drastic fluctuations that can cause mood swings, depression, anxiety, and fatigue.
-It sounds like a great medication choice, but understand it doesn’t work for everyone and can come with it’s own side-effects.
+It sounds like a great medication choice, but understand it doesn’t work for everyone and can come with its side effects.

 Ozempic, Metformin, and Ovasitol

 Metformin is a similar prescription to Ozempic.
 Like Ozempic, it has a few side effects that are less-than-ideal and we always recommend a more natural approach to lose weight and manage blood sugar.

 Plus, in a study of over 300 women using Ozempic to help alleviate symptoms of PCOS and increase insulin sensitivity, only about 30% of women saw significant long-term improvements in their symptoms.
 Those are better statistics than metformin.
 Only 11% of women saw changes using that medication.

 Though those statistics can be discouraging, there are many natural ways of managing your PCOS through diet, exercise, self-care, and a personalized vitamins and supplements regimen.
 Ovasitol is my favorite PCOS supplement.
 It’s a natural inositol supplement that works a little differently than Ozempic and metformin.

 Many women with PCOS have a defect in their insulin receptors that reduce the readiness of glucose-consuming cells.
 When this happens, the body obviously can’t get rid of glucose, which stimulates the body to create more insulin.
 Cue the PCOS symptoms here!